AMReX-Astro/Castro/Docs/source/FlowChart.rst

      explicit advective source included in a
      piecewise-constant-in-time fastion.

-   - The main SDC method.
+   - The "true SDC" method.
 This fully couples the hydro and reactions to either 2nd or 4th order.
 This approximates the integral in time using a simple quadrature rule, and integrates the hydro explicitly and reactions implicitly to the next time node.